KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog1.md

 The goal of this project is to develop a simple web application infrastructure

-The following services / resouese are utilized:
+The following services / resources are utilized:
 - Virtual Private Cloud (VPC)
 - Security Groups (SGs)
 - Identity and Access Management (IAM)